-There are some housekeeping values that we need to track for the health of MVIC and to assess the data quality.
-We need to monitor these keywords during Ralph observations.
+There are some housekeeping values that are kept track of to monitor the health of MVIC and to assess the data quality.
+These keywords are monitored during Ralph observations.
 The Ralph telemetry will be sent each second during an MVIC observation and these keywords will be stored as a binary table in EXTENSION 1 of the Level 1 FITS file.
 They will be used to set the data quality flag if the value exceeds its yellow limit.
-The red and yellow limits in Table 10-5 are pre-launch limits and will be updated as needed.
+As is usual, a yellow limit indicates the monitored parameter is outside its expected operational range while a red limit indicates the parameter is far enough outside its expected operational range that the system is not performing correctly.
+The red and yellow limits are summarized in Table 10-7.